Michigan Sales Tax Guide 2025: Rates and Regulations

 Is Michigan a streamlined sales tax state?

 Yes, Michigan is a full member state of the Streamlined Sales and Use Tax Agreement (SSUTA).
+This means it adheres to the standards set by SSUTA, an initiative designed to simplify sales tax compliance.

 Are groceries taxable in Michigan?